synadia-io/orbit.java/direct-consumer/README.md

 # Direct Consumer

+DIRECT CONSUMER IS PURELY EXPERIMENTAL.
+IT ONLY WORKS WITH THE 2.11.x NATS SERVER and the JNATS 2.20.5.main-2-11-SNAPSHOT

 The direct consumer behaves similar to a JetStream consumer but uses the direct api under the covers.

 **Current Release**: N/A &nbsp; **Current Snapshot**: 0.1.0-SNAPSHOT